NemanjaBabic/NemanjaBabic/README.md

 ### Hi there 👋

-My name is Nemanja Babic, and I am a robotics software developer.
+My name is Nemanja Babic, and I am a software quality engineer.

 <!--
 **NemanjaBabic/NemanjaBabic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.